 On 30 November 2020, the Group acquired the remaining 85% of the equity of SGF which it did not already own.
 In the year ended 31 March 2022, following the finalisation of the completion accounts and working capital adjustment, the final all cash consideration in respect of the acquisition is £60 million (including the fair value of the 15% that the Group already owned) (a decrease of £1 million from the £61 million provisional consideration disclosed at 31 March 2021) and the final fair value for identifiable net assets is £26 million, including £1 million cash and cash equivalents (an increase of £1 million compared to the provisional fair value for identifiable net assets of £25 million disclosed at 31 March 2021).
-This has resulted in a final goodwill balance at the date of acquisition of £34 million (a decrease of £2 million compared to the provisional goodwill of £36 million disclosed at 31 March 2021).
+This has resulted in a final goodwill balance at the date of acquisition of £36 million disclosed at 31 March 2021).
 This is not deductible for tax purposes.
 Refer to Note 19.